gymrek-lab/TRTools/trtools/qcSTR/README.rst

     Plot a separate line for each sample of the distribution of loci qualities for that sample.
     (This is the default for <= 5 samples)
+    Note: If you specify this for a vcf with many samples, the code may slow to a halt and/or the plot may be cluttered.
   * :code:`per-sample`
     Compute the call quality for each sample averaged across all loci.
     Plot the distribution of those sample qualities.
   * :code:`locus-stratified`
     Plot a separate line for each locus of the distribution of sample qualities at that locus.
+    Note: If you specify this for a vcf with many loci, the code may slow to a halt and/or the plot may be cluttered.
   * :code:`per-call`
     Plot the distribution of the quality of all calls.

 * :code:`--quality-ignore-no-call` - by default, (sample, locus) pairs which
   were not called are treated as calls with zero quality for the the quality plot.
   With this option enabled, instead they are ignored.
-TODO
-* TODO jagged
-* :code:`--quality-log-scale`
-  Make the quality plot x-axis logarithmic.
-TODO
+This may cause the plotting to crash if it causes some samples/loci to have <= 1 valid call.

 Outputs